-The Pyongyang Concert DVD.
+The cover of The Pyongyang Concert DVD.

 The best classical music of this past year came not from a CD, but from a historic event.
 That's according to Soundcheck host John Schaefer, who says the biggest story from the classical music world was the New York Philharmonic's performance in Pyongyang, North Korea, on Feb.
 26.